Heldenkombinat/Logodetect/paper.md

 additionally to sharing pretrained algorithms with the community to get started with one-shot logo detection and a simple interface to use such detectors, the aim of `logodetect` is to provide a flexible architecture to facilitate the comparison of different algorithms for one-shot object recognition.
+While [@NEURIPS2019_92af93f7] published  a reference implementation with their paper, there are generally few high-quality object recognizer architectures available to researchers.

 `logodetect` works by first performing _object detection_ on input images and then running _object recognition_ on detection results.
 The idea is that the user can use a generic